AceDataCloud/MidjourneyAPI/docs/midjourney_edits_api_integration_guide.md

 # Midjourney Edits API Integration Instructions

-This article will introduce the integration instructions for the Midjourney Edits API, which allows for editing incoming images through input prompts.
+This article will introduce a Midjourney Edits API integration guide, which allows for editing incoming images through input prompts.

-Next, we will introduce the integration instructions for the Midjourney Edits API.

 ## Application Process

-To use the API, you need to first apply for the corresponding service on the [Midjourney Edits API](https://platform.acedata.cloud/documents/midjourney-edits) page.
+To use the API, you first need to apply for the corresponding service on the [Midjourney Edits API](https://platform.acedata.cloud/documents/midjourney-edits) page.
 After entering the page, click the "Acquire" button, as shown in the image below:

 ![](https://cdn.acedata.cloud/q6ytrc.png)

 If you are not logged in or registered, you will be automatically redirected to the login page inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-Upon your first application, there will be a free quota available for you to use the API for free.
+Upon your first application, there will be a free quota provided, allowing you to use the API for free.

 ## Basic Usage